 Prior experience is verified through a screening process.
 Applicants are logged onto the DMC PAS registry for referral to consumers, who interview and choose personal assistants for themselves.

-Mediation assistance is provided by the program coordinator to aid a consumer and his or her caregiver to address and resolve disagreements and related issues that affect their working relationship.
+Mediation assistance is provided by the program coordinator to aid a consumer and his/her/their caregiver to address and resolve disagreements and related issues that affect their working relationship.

-Services in the PAS program continue until goals in the consumer’s independent living plan have been reached or until he or she is no longer interested in receiving assistance through the Dayle McIntosh Center.
-Following the closure of a case file, a consumer always has the option to request services again at a later date.
-All participants are given an opportunity to complete a satisfaction survey to express their opinions of the effectiveness of the PAS program.
+Services in the PAS program are monitored for 90 days or until goals in the consumer’s independent living plan have been reached or until they no longer are interested in receiving assistance through the Dayle McIntosh Center.

 Program Success Story